Is mobile maintenance optional or essential

 Three essential tasks made easier

-To shed some light on the ROI of mobile maintenance, here are the three on-the-job tasks where mobility can save time and cut costs:
+To shed some light on the ROI of mobile maintenance, here are three on-the-job tasks where mobility can save time and cut costs:

 1. Maintenance scheduling

-When preventive maintenance is scheduled well ahead of time, technicians begin each new work day with clear objectives.
+When preventive maintenance is scheduled well ahead of time, technicians begin each new workday with clear objectives.
 This information is easily available from a mobile device, keeping maintenance teams on task as they move around a facility.
 Technicians can also receive real-time alerts about emergencies or tasks that can’t be scheduled.

-2. Work order tracking
+2. Work order management

 3. Spare parts inventories